rick-van-baalen/Tap-N-Be/README.md

 # Tap-n-Be
-An app for letting customers order food and drinks from their seat.q
+An app for letting customers order food and drinks from their seat.